BeatEngine/webserver/README.md

 # webserver

-## MOST IMPORTANT BUG: Up- and downloads, longer than ca. 20 seconds are not working yet, because of a timeout.
+## MOST IMPORTANT BUG: Up- and downloads, longer than ca. 20 seconds are not working (TEST if yet not working)

 The server sets the correct "content-type" for audio, video, image and unknown files by suffix or requested type.